-2019 2018
+200

-\$'000 \$'000
+2020 \$'000 2019 \$'000

-Gross central estimate - undiscounted 59,832 85,920
+Gross central estimate - undiscounted Discount to present value Claim handling expenses 58,291 59,832

-Discount to present value (622) (1,191)
+(158) (622)

-Claim handling expenses 4,524 4,678
+4,689 4,524

-Risk margin 6,599 6,231
+Risk margin 6,783 6,599

-Gross outstanding claims liabilities 70,333 95,638
+Gross outstanding claims liabilities 69,605 70,333

-Current 53,409 81,068
+Current 60,736 53,409

-Non-current 16,924 14,570
+Non-current 8,869 16,924

-Gross outstanding claims liabilities 70,333 95,638
+Gross outstanding claims liabilities 69,605 70,333

 There is still uncertainty with regards to the estimation of gross outstanding claims liabilities and related reinsurance recoveries for the 2010 and 2011 Canterbury earthquake claims, despite continued progress in the settlement of these claims.
 The uncertainty on these events is large in dollar terms due to the volume, value and complexity of the outstanding earthquake claims relative to other outstanding claims on the statements of financial position.
-The level of uncertainty has however reduced since 30 June 2018.

-At balance date the central estimate of gross outstanding claims liabilities, plus the net risk margin, attributed to the Canterbury earthquakes totals \$20.2 million (30 June 2018: \$42.0 million).
+At 30 June 2020, the central estimate of gross outstanding claims liabilities, plus the net risk margin, attributed to the Canterbury earthquakes totals \$14.7 million (30 June 2019: \$20.2 million).

-The central estimate represents actuarial estimates, as at 30 June 2019, of what the Company ultimately has left to pay, prior to receiving any reinsurance recoveries in relation to these claims.
-Given the nature of the uncertainties associated with the remaining earthquake claims, including any recoveries from the Earthquake Commission, the actual claims experience may deviate, perhaps substantially, from the central estimate as at 30 June 2019.
+The central estimate represents actuarial estimates, as at 30 June 2020, of what the Company ultimately has left to pay, prior to receiving any reinsurance recoveries in relation to these claims.
+Given the nature of the uncertainties associated with the remaining earthquake claims, including any recoveries from the Earthquake Commission, the actual claims experience may deviate, perhaps substantially, from the central estimate as at 30 June 2020.